lineartimer/WebAppStarterPack/doc/notes.md

 dotnet build
 dotnet test bin/Debug/net8.0/<test project's name>.dll --logger "trx;logfilename=Results.xml"

+## Creating a new React.JS project

+### Creating and running the project

+npx create-react-app react-app-1

+If you get an error message saying that C:\Users\<USER>\AppData\Roaming\npm is missing, then create that folder.

+cd react-app-1
+npm install
+npm start

+To stop the app on Mac:
+- Ctrl + c (not Cmd + c)

+### Deploying the project

+To deploy the project to a web server:
+- npm run build
+- An optimized production build will be created in the build folder

+### Troubleshooting

+If something is not working but it should:
+- delete package-lock.json, node_modules
+- npm install

 # Azure

 It's a good practice to prefix Azure resources.
 E.g. "rg-" for resource groups or "db-" for databases.